 Before using the software, you should first install the probe as defined in the figure below.
 The probe must be placed at a defined distance (Dmes) from a reflector.
 The reflector must be a plan surface, placed perpendicularly to the US beam axis of the probe.
-If you plan to use the transmission mode instate of the echo mode, the reflector will be replaced by an other transducer operating at the same frequency.

 Be sure that the probe is completely immerged.
-The distance between the reflector and the probe surface (Dmes), which is named "Reference distance" in UDOP, must be in the range 15 to 50 mm and must be measured with precision as any error in the measured distance will be directly transferred to the sound speed measured value.
+The distance between the reflector and the surface of the probe (Dmes), which is named "Reference distance" in UDOP, must be in the range 15 to 50 mm and must be measured with precision as any error in the measured distance will be directly transferred to the sound speed measured value.